-- University of Arkansas at Monticello (UAM) to complete a Bachelor of Science in Natural Resources. - Arkansas Tech University (ATU) to complete a Bachelor of Professional Studies. - UA Fort Smith to complete Bachelor of Science in Organizational Leadership - If planning to transfer to an institution other than the ones listed above, students may visit https://acts.adhe.edu/studenttransfer.aspx to inquire about transferability of courses to any Arkansas college or university.
+- University of Arkansas at Monticello (UAM) to complete a Bachelor of Science in Natural Resources. - Arkansas Tech University (ATU) to complete a Bachelor of Professional Studies. - UA Fort Smith to complete Bachelor of Science in Organizational Leadership

-DIVISION OF SKILLED AND TECHNICAL SCIENCES Eaculty & Staff
+DIVISION OF SKILLED AND TECHNICAL SCIENCES

+Faculty & Staff